ldm0/rspleeter/README.md

 Then play the `target/ten_years/accompaniment.mp3`, have fun!

 ## FFmpeg dylib

-For Windows, get prebuilt FFmpeg from the release page or manually cross compile FFmpeg is needed.

 Download prebuilt FFmpeg artifacts from the release page, decompress it and put it under the source folder. (e.g. `./prebuilt_ffmpeg/lib/libffmpeg.dylib`)